Borodin-Okounkov formula, string equation and topological solutions of Drinfeld-Sokolov hierarchies

-\end{small} One can check directly that the results can be deduced from that of the $A_3$ case by putting $q_{2,k} = 0$ and redenoting $q_{3,k}$ as $q_{2,k}$, as expected by Theorem \ref{reductthm}. \end{itemize}
+One can check directly that the results can be deduced from that of the $A_3$ case by putting $q_{2,k} = 0$ and redenoting $q_{3,k}$ as $q_{2,k}$, as expected by Theorem \ref{reductthm}. \end{itemize}

 \begin{rmk} Recently Bertola, Dubrovin and Yang \cite{BDY} obtained generating functions different from \eqref{freeenergy} for multi-point correlation functions $\langle\tau_{k_1}\tau_{k_2}\dots\tau_{k_n}\rangle_g$ of the KdV hierarchy.
 In an alternative way, we can derive similar generating functions for the cases $A_{\ell}$, $B_{\ell}$, $C_{\ell}$, $D_{\ell}$ and $G_2$, by using the solutions of the reduced string equation for the Drinfeld--Sokolov hierarchies, see [arXiv: 1505.00556].
 This further application of the reduced string equation, will be published in another occasion. \end{rmk}

 0.5truecm {\bf Acknowledgments.} The author M.\,C. thanks the School of Mathematics and Computational Science of the Sun Yat-Sen University for the warm hospitality during the preparation of this article; C.-Z.\,W. thanks Youjin Zhang, Si-Qi Liu, Di Yang and Jianxun Hu for helpful discussions.
-This work is partially supported by the program ARIANES of the University of Angers, the French research project DIADEMS by ANR and the region Pays de la Loire through a project ``Nouvelle \'Equipe" (to M.\,C.), as well as by the National Natural Science Foundation of China No.11401599 and the Fundamental Research Funds for the Central Universities No. 15lgpy33 (to C.-Z.\,W.).
+This work is partially supported by the program ARIANES of the University of Angers, the French research project DIADEMS by ANR and the region Pays de la Loire through a project ``Nouvelle \'Equipe" (to M.\,C.), as well as by the National Natural Science Foundation of China No.11771461 and No.11831017 (to C.-Z.\,W.).
 M.C. was supported by the European Union Horizon 2020 research and innovation program under the Marie Sklodowska-Curie RISE 2017 grant agreement no. 778010 IPaDEGAN.

 \begin{appendices}